Skip to content

 Back Up Your Data

-For business accounts, regularly export your data from each platform.
-Facebook, Instagram, and LinkedIn all offer data export options in their settings.
+For business accounts, regularly export your data from each platform (Facebook, Instagram, and LinkedIn all offer this in settings.
 This does not prevent an attack, but it means that if an account is deleted or permanently locked following a breach, you retain your content, follower data, and account history.

 What to Do If You Have Been Hacked

-Speed matters.
+Speed matters after any social media hacking incident.
 The longer an attacker has active access, the more damage they can do.
-Follow this sequence immediately.
+This sequence applies whether the compromised account belongs to an individual or a business.

 Step 1: Check Your Email First

-Go directly to your email account, not via any link you have been sent.
+Go directly to your email account, not via any link received elsewhere.
 Look for a notification saying your social media email address or password was changed.
 Most platforms send these automatically.
 If you find one, use the “Revert this change” link within the email itself.

 Step 2: Change Your Email Password

 Your email account is the master key to every other account.
 If an attacker controls your email, they can reset every password linked to it.
-Secure your email before anything else.
+So, secure your email before anything else.

 Use the platform’s official account recovery process: